 Losing weight is hard, and even harder without the support of friends.
 The purpose of this group is simple: taking serious measures in order to keep each other accountable to our weight loss goals.
-There is a $15 cost to join this group for a 10 week period.
-Don’t worry though, you can earn it back: for every pound you lose, you get $1 back!
-There is no time limit to earn all of your $15 back.
-The only way to lose what's left of your $15 is quitting!
+There is a $10 cost to join this group for a 10 week period.
+Don’t worry though, you can earn it all back: for every pound you lose during those 10 weeks, you get $1 back!

 How does it work?

-Every 1st Tuesday at 6:30pm, the group will meet in the cafe to get "paid" for their progress, share about how their weight loss journey is going so far (optional), and ask for prayer if desired.
+Every 1st Tuesday at 6:30pm, the group will meet in the cafe to share about how their weight loss journey is going so far (optional), and ask for prayer if desired.
 There is no specific diet or weight loss plan required.
 Any participant is welcome (and encouraged) to pursue any option they think will work best for them!
-However, I've detailed a basic plan that has worked well for me in the past if you're not sure where to start (see below).
+However, I've detailed a basic plan that has worked well for me if you're not sure where to start (see below).

 What happens at the end of the 10 weeks?
 It's pay day!
 You'll get $1 back for every pound you lost.
 If you lost 10lbs or more, you'll get all $10 back.
 If you lost 7lbs, you get $7 back, and so on.
 However, for every week that you do not send in your weekly scale pic, a dollar will be subtracted from your total possible earnings.
 If you lost 10 lbs, but only sent in your scale pic for 7 of the 10 weeks, you can only earn back a maximum of $7.
 The reminder texts make this part easy, but be sure to stay on top of the weekly scale pics!

 Those who would like to lose more weight can sign up for another 10 weeks!
 Fork over another $10 to buy in for another 10 week period, and lose more weight to earn the $10 back again.
 Rinse and repeat with each following 10 week period until you reach your goal weight!